kristojorg/gcn/README.md

   - It's sort of a cycling news feed, and meant to get people to the content they want as quickly as possible.
   - Visitors are coming looking for cycling content in general, not just youtube videos or just racing videos.
   - We might also be able to use the same page for non subscribers, and put a paywall directly on the paid videos.
+  - I decided it would be ok to change the names of the sections to "Racing", GCN+, and Shop.

 - Recommendations